oat-sa/taohub-articles/forge/Documentation for core components/request-tokenisation.md

 })
 ```

+By default, tokens are always used on `core/request` requests.
+However, they can be turned off (on the frontend side) by passing a `noToken: true` parameter, or also by setting `noToken: true` in the platform config for the `core/request` module.
+There is not currently a way to turn the token requirement off on the backend side - most of the endpoints are protected for a good reason.

 ### tokenHandler

 The tokenHandler is the middle-man between the `core/request` module and the `core/tokenStore`.
 It is not normally accessed directly, except in special cases (e.g. unit tests).